pedrib/PoC/advisories/IBM/ibm_drm/ibm_drm_rce.md

 ```

-As it can be seen in the code above, this method accepts an arbitrary sessionId and a username, and if the username exists on the user database, it associates that sessionId to the user.
+As it can be seen in the code above, this method accepts an arbitrary *sessionId* and a *username*, and if the *username* exists on the user database, it associates that *sessionId* to the user.
-This can be done by an unauthenticated user with the following request:
+This can be achieved by an unauthenticated attacker with the following request:
 ```
 GET /albatross/saml/idpSelection?id=SOMETHING&userName=admin
 ```